nesrineD/hacknheat_terraform/README.md

 # Hack and Heat 2024 - Terraform Workshop

 Welcome to the workshop.
-If you haven't already followed the initial setup (GIT_TF_SETUP.md), please start there.
-Otherwise you will find in the following sections the tasks.
+If you haven't already followed the initial setup that was sent out by mail (due to unforeseen events or just laziness 🦥), please start with the below section PREPARATION.
+Otherwise you will find the tasks in the following sections.
 Happy hacking! 😄

+- The structure of the project has already been created for you.
+Just work in the files provided in this repository.
-- Links to the provider pages are added in the corresponding files.
+- There are helpful links in the files to pages containing information.
-- When you need help, please inform your workshop presenter in the office
+- When you need help, please inform your workshop presenter in the office.

+## Preparation (skip, if already done when receiving our welcome mail)
+- 0.1

 ## Task 1 - GCS - bucket.tf
 - 1.1 Create a GCS Bucket